 Sweetcorn is used in all kinds of dishes.
 You’ll find it added to salsas and salads.
 The sweetness and the pop of the kernels offer a complementary contrast to the acidity of tomatoes or vinegar-based dressings.

 Many examples of Minnesota food utilize sweetcorn as a baking ingredient, the most common being cornbread.
 Baking subdues the flavor of sweetness a bit, but it’s still delicious.

 I like my sweetcorn to be prepared as simply as possible.
 I find that sweet corn is at its best when it’s brushed with a little bit of melted butter and then cooked on the grill.
 That caramelized char flavor adds a new dimension to the sweetcorn you can’t unlock via other cooking methods.

 Don’t waste more time, and start planning that trip to Minnesota!
 Get your fill of sweetcorn there and understand what you’ve missed out on for so long!

 9. Blueberry Pie

-We’ve mainly focused on savory items throughout this article, but our lineup of great Minnesota food includes desserts too.
-If you want some dessert, look up a restaurant or coffee shop in your area and ask if they serve homemade blueberry pie.
+We’ve mainly focused on savory items throughout this article, but our lineup of great Minnesota food includes desserts, too.
+If you want some dessert, visit a restaurant or coffee shop in your area and ask if they serve homemade blueberry pie.

 Blueberry pies are delicious in Minnesota year-round.
 However, the best time to order them is during the summer.
-Blueberries are in season during that time of the year so you’ll get to experience their full flavor in that slice of pie you ordered.
+Blueberries are in season during that time of the year, so you’ll experience their full flavor in that slice of pie you ordered.

 10. Honeycrisp Apples